5 Good Reasons For Using a TFSA

 1. A TFSA offers an easy way to save

-With a TFSA, people who are 18 or more and who have a Social Insurance Number (SIN) can put money aside in eligible investment vehicles (such as a high-interest savings account or guaranteed investment certificate, and watch those savings grow tax-free throughout their lifetime.
+With a TFSA, people who are 18 or more and who have a Social Insurance Number (SIN) can put money aside in eligible investment vehicles (such as an investment account, a high-interest savings account or guaranteed investment certificate (GIC), and watch those savings grow tax-free throughout their lifetime.

 2. It allows you to grow your savings tax-free